-Early birds, script-chasers, workshop-watchers and culture vultures already know: Fertile Ground Festival is where you go to see Portland’s newest performance works first.
-Produced by the nonprofit Portland Area Theater Alliance (PATA), this annual festival returns every January.
+Early birds, script-chasers and workshop-watchers already know: Fertile Ground Festival is where you go to see Portland’s newest performance works first.
+Produced by the nonprofit Portland Area Theater Alliance (PATA), this annual festival will return April 12-21, 2024.

 Fertile Ground Festival is distinct from other cities’ “fringe” fests in two important regards: 1) It only features local producers, and 2) it’s non-juried, waving creators through an open door to access the critics they value most: audiences.

 If you like your performance arts like your produce — locally sourced and partially raw — then you’re sure to enjoy Fertile Ground’s bounty.

 Portland has a well-established network of venues and theater companies and an increasingly dynamic and diverse small theater scene.

 Hear true stories about love, sex, history, movies and even middle school at six regular live storytelling events in Portland.